User65k/baos/README.md

 The device is listening to `group_write`.
 The value written is either `0x0` ascend or `0x1` descend.

-The circuits `A` to `H` mapped to an contiguous address range on the bus.
+The circuts `A` to `H` mapped to an contiguous address range on the bus.
 This address is added to `0x1100` to move a single step and to `0x1000` to move all the way.

 Group ID `0` is the wind sensor.
 If it transmits `1` everything goes all the way up.
 Otherwise it transmits `0` and everything stays wherever it is.